What does Rainbows do?

-During Fiscal Year 2015, Rainbows United served more than 3,500 children, families through our comprehensive programs in Sedgwick and Butler counties.
+During Fiscal Year 2018, Rainbows United served more than 3,800 children and families through our comprehensive programs in Sedgwick and Butler counties.
 Rainbows United specializes in caring for children with special needs ages birth – 21.
-FY2015 Annual Report has more.

 Where are services for children provided?